Why I reject Christianity; what I now believe

 So what do I believe instead?

 I believe that, in the absence of evidence for a god or an afterlife, we should live as though we're on our own and this life is all there is.
 This, I think, is where my beliefs collide most directly with Christianity.
 Christians believe that this world is ultimately doomed, and that it's most important to prepare for eternity, meaning the world and the life after this one.
-Frankly, I'm afraid that if the first part of that belief is taken to heart, it may become a self-fulfilling prophecy, especially with strong Christians occupying positions of power in the most powerful country on Earth.
+Frankly, I'm afraid that if the first part of that belief is taken to heart, it may become a self-fulfilling prophecy.
 A belief that God will eventually set things right also seems to encourage apathy about the state of this world; at least it did that in me for a time.
 I now believe that this world and this life are all we can be certain that we have, and when we see something wrong with this world, we should consider what we can do, if anything, to make it better.
 In particular, in a country like the US that has at least a semblance of democratic government, it really matters whom we vote for and what causes we support.
+We should all try to make this world a better one for all of us.
+It sounds trite, but I truly believe it's the best goal to which we can aspire.